Giorgi Khuroshvili: Work

-Giorgi Khuroshvili's work is focused on political philosophy, political theory, Christian philosophy, history of Georgian philosophy and intercultural philosophy.
-In addition, he has translated and published the works of Francis Bacon, Hannah Arendt, Leo Strauss, Hans-Georg Gadamer, Thomas Jefferson, Benjamin Franklin, John Adams, Benjamin Rush, James Wilson, Kallistos Ware, Christos Yannaras, John Zizioulas into Georgian language.
+Giorgi Khuroshvili is the author, co-author and editor of more than 100 scholarly publications, including books, edited volumes, book chapters, and academic articles.
+In addition to his scholarly publications, he has contributed to the translation and dissemination of major philosophical and theological works into the Georgian language.
+Among the thinkers whose writings he has translated and published are Francis Bacon, Hannah Arendt, Leo Strauss, Hans-Georg Gadamer, Thomas Jefferson, Benjamin Franklin, John Adams, Benjamin Rush, James Wilson, Kallistos Ware, Christos Yannaras, John Zizioulas, etc.